hashicorp/terraform-provider-aws/website/docs/r/fsx_data_repository_association.html.markdown

 # Resource: aws_fsx_data_repository_association

-Manages a Manages a FSx for Lustre Data Repository Association..
+Manages a FSx for Lustre Data Repository Association.
 See [Linking your file system to an S3 bucket](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html) for more information.

 ~> **NOTE:** Data Repository Associations are only compatiable with AWS FSx for Lustre File Systems and `PERSISTENT_2` deployment type.